WinterCore/react-pattern-lock/README.md

 * 4 is 4x4 (16 points in total).
 * etc.

-The value should be between 3 and 15

-#### <a name="prop-width"></a> width ```Number``` *REQUIRED*
-The width of the pattern input's wrapper.
-Is the same as css's width property.
-eg : "100em", "100%".
-If the provided value had no unit, it will be considered as pixels.
-This property is used to set the height of the pattern input's wrapper (to make a square).

 #### <a name="prop-allowJumping"></a> allowJumping ```Boolean``` *default : false*
 Setting this property to true would allow you to connect 2 points that have unselected points between them (diagonally, vertically or horizontally) without the points in the middle being auto selected for you (see image below).